KKasbarian/kkasbarian.github.io/README.md

 4.2: Added some new coming soon projects (CCD and BOPM).

 4.3: Added a fully working Digital Agency Website Template for people to buy (opens only the full website image on click, not the actual website).
 Added a 'Use' button on this portfolio item.

+4.5: Changed logos throughout the site, the favicon, the banner background and the showcasing background (which loads as a preview when the link is shared somewhere).
+Changed some texts throughout the site, made all CTA buttons green instead of the usual blue.
+Portfolio section is much nicer now as I added preview images of upcoming websites and changed the title link color for better UX.
+Removed the buttons that lead to the next section (because I thought it's already useless, as these buttons lead to the sections which is literally under them) and other small changes here and there.

 ## Feedback: